Hinduism in Islamabad Capital Territory: Current situation

-As of 2025, Islamabad Capital Territory does not have a fully operational Hindu temple or officially sanctioned cremation facility.
-Due to this, the religious observances, such as Diwali and Holi, are typically held in private homes, embassy compounds or outside the capital territory(in the temples in Rawalpindi) and for the cremation, hindus have to go outside the capital territory.
+As of 2025, Islamabad Capital Territory has no fully operational Hindu temple or officially sanctioned cremation facility.
+Religious observances such as Diwali and Holi are typically held in private homes or embassy compounds, or in temples in neighbouring Rawalpindi.
+For cremations, the Hindu community must travel outside the capital territory.

-The Hindus living in Islamabad are shifted mostly from Sindh, Balochistan, and Khyber Pakhtunkhwa due to serious law and order situations in their native areas.
+Most Hindus residing in Islamabad are migrants from Sindh, Balochistan, and Khyber Pakhtunkhwa.